What Taylor Swift & Justin Bieber Don't Get About

 As she details in her book on the imagery of 1980s music scene, Some Wear Leather, Some Wear Lace, the classic black garb and pale complexion came to be most associated with the look, but there’s more to it than that.
 In her opinion, “Black is not the most important element of being a Goth — it's a state of mind.
 It's about being dark and different, creative and without limits.”
 She also indicates that over time, the Goth fashion movement has splintered and evolved into different variations, such as the doll-like Japanese Goth Lolita, the brutalist Industrial, and the fantasy-based Steampunk — some of which she doesn’t view as rising to the level of “Goth.”
 She says, “I don't think a proper Goth would wear Cybergoth elements.
 It's a sub-genre of the subculture that doesn't relate so much in terms of music or dress.
 Most Goths don't wear a lot of neon, face masks, or those over-the-knee stripy socks, basically anything Mall Goths wear.”
 Harriman, like a lot of Goth purists, prefers her style darker than midnight, retro, and free from plastic.
 Like any subculture, the rules that define what makes up the “right” look are based on invisible lines of tradition, tribal affiliation, and self-proclaimed expertise.

 The concept of “Mall Goth” itself shows just how mainstream and widely available the look has become, with wardrobe elements from top hats to platform boots available through mass-market brands from Hot Topic to Forever 21.
 Additionally, skulls, studs, and fishnet have filtered up to the runways for such high-end houses as Alexander Wang, Rodarte, and Marc Jacobs.
-Even those with no morbid streak nor association with death rock are categorized as “Goth” without even trying too hard (or at all).
+Even those with no morbid streak nor association with death rock are categorised as “Goth” without even trying too hard (or at all).
 For example, Taylor Swift’s darker lipstick choices and Justin Bieber’s tour merchandise that's more in line with death metal and '80s Goth aesthetics than with Diplo-produced tracks have wrongly been hit with the label.
 A lipstick and a font do not a Goth make.
 According to Barney’s creative ambassador and writer Simon Doonan, who was himself a big fan of the Goth-adjacent “New Romantic” look in his 20s, it’s a look that’s at once true to its roots and ever-changing.
 He mentions that he’s even seen elements of all-black palettes and Robert Smith-inspired drop-crotch pants sneaking into the wardrobes of hip hop-leaning fashion brands like Hood by Air and Off White.
 Observing that “There's a new look, which is very goth.
 I call it the 'arty ninja' look.
 It has a dotted line to Comme des Garcons and designers like Public School.”
-Ironically, Barneys just announced it's carrying Goth-inspired merchandise from Bieber's latest tour.

 So where does Goth fashion go next?
 Perhaps the strangest place it’s turned up in the last few years is outside of clove cigarette smoke-filled clubs and into the gym.
 So-called Health Goth (think: all the men and women wearing head-to-toe black athleisure with black lipstick, strong brows, and baby bangs — perpetuated by fashion brands like HBA and Rick Owens), started off as somewhat of a joke according to fan and fashion writer, Meirav Devash, who tackled the trend for The New York Times, but soon grew into a genuine design category for athleisure.
 Devash adds that it’s a more practical look than the Victorian-inspired clubwear, while at the same time dovetailing with the scene’s vampire fetish, “because Goths don't have to die young like punks, we can live forever.”
 Nothing like regular cardio sessions to ensure that happens.